Ancera Post-Harvest Mobile App

 • UX strategy

-Since formal usability testing was deprioritized, I advocated for internal demos with stakeholders.
-The Product Manager and I presented annotated wireframes, walking through the user flows and reasoning.
+Though formal usability testing was deprioritized, I advocated for internal demos with stakeholders—who represented the technical professionals the app was serving.
+The Product Manager and I presented annotated wireframes, walking through the user flows and rationale.

-• Facility comparison: Created tools to compare microbial performance between facilities and track peer group trends.
+• Facility comparison: users wanted to be able to compare microbial performance between facilities and track peer group trends.

-• Advanced search: Added filtering by serotype in the discovery tool so users could drill down into microbial data that matched their intervention strategies.
+• Advanced search: Users wanted to be able to drill down into microbial data that matched their intervention strategies by selecting specific serotypes.

-These changes directly addressed real user goals: reduce recall risk, benchmark performance, and identify facility issues proactively.
+These changes helped reduce recall risk, benchmark performance, and identify facility issues proactively.

 We incorporated final feedback into a revised MVP, which launched in December 2022 with the following features: